manymoments/manymoments.github.io/_posts/2023-01-12-what-are-blockchains-useful-for-really.md

 Do add your thoughts and responses to these questions on Twitter!

 ### Notes
+- It is not clear if all of these use cases are exclusive or not,e.g., are NFTs a part of DeFi or Web3 or neither?
 - An interesting blog post by Vitalik on Ethereum applications [here](https://vitalik.eth.limo/general/2022/12/05/excited.html).
+- An interesting reading list on use cases by a16z [here](https://a16z.com/wp-content/uploads/2021/10/The-web3-Readlng-List.pdf).
 - A description of the NFT ecosystem for art and collectables [here](https://www.arijuels.com/wp-content/uploads/2022/04/NFTs__Primer_and_Outlook.pdf).

 ### Acknowledgment